Memorial Mall: Meijer moves in; future redevelopment

 At the close of business on July 30, 2017, Memorial Mall effectively ceased to exist as a traditional mall, as the next day preliminary demolition preparation and asbestos abatement began.
 The center court and north wings were demolished on October 11, the former Penney's building was leveled shortly thereafter and most demolition finished by mid-December.
 The Kohl's forecourt remained open during construction, along with all existing stores as Meijer's construction proceeded on the former site of the mall's north end and anchor spaces.
 The new configuration called for a wall and new entrance to separate the new portion from the remaining portion of the building.
 An independent alterations shop, and Shabree Jewelers which maintained its occupancy also remained a part of the mall and as part of the new development; Claire's closed after the holiday season when its lease expired.
-Two additional spaces built from the former mall corridor face out towards Meijer for tenancies.
+Two additional spaces built from the former mall corridor face out towards Meijer for tenancies, which remain unfilled as of the end of 2025.

 Construction of the new Meijer store and its new entrances and parking lot continued into 2018, with the store holding its grand opening on April 25, 2019.
-Besides Meijer itself, a Starbucks is located within the Meijer, along with a branch of Kohler Credit Union, a Froedtert urgent care center, and a Meijer Express service station on opening day.
+Besides Meijer itself, a Starbucks is located within the Meijer, along with a branch of Kohler Credit Union, a Froedtert urgent care center (which closed down during the pandemic and then moved to a location several miles south due to lack of room), and a Meijer Express service station on opening day.
 Further development on the outlots included a Panera Bread location that opened on October 25, 2019.
 Shabree closed at the end of its lease in 2019, leaving the alterations shop as the last remaining small tenant from before the mall's closure.
-Bed Bath & Beyond would close in the spring of 2022 as that retailer instituted several store closing cycles nationwide.
+Bed Bath & Beyond would close in the spring of 2022 as that retailer instituted several store closing cycles nationwide, though the vacancy was quickly-filled with Burlington opening in the space in the fall of 2024.